Sienna Green

 Sienna Rose Green (born 1 November 2004) is an Australian female water polo Olympian, who plays the centre back position.
 She competed for Australia at the 2024 Paris Olympics in the water polo women's tournament, and won a silver medal.

 Early and personal life

-Green was born in North Sydney, Australia, and is Jewish.
+Green was born in North Sydney, New South Wales, Australia.
 She is the daughter of former water polo players Tessa and Antony Green; her father represented Australia at the 1989 Maccabiah Games (winning a bronze medal) and the 1993 Maccabiah Games in Israel.
 She has one older sister, Allie, and one older brother, Zac (who played for the Australian men's U18 water polo team, and plays water polo as a defender for UC Santa Barbara).
 She became interested in water polo at age nine as she saw it as a combination of her two favourite sports, swimming and basketball.

-She attended high school at SCEGGS Darlinghurst in Sydney, and lives in Mosman, Australia.
-Green is 193 cm (6 feet 4 inches) tall, and is the tallest person in her family.
+She attended high school at SCEGGS Darlinghurst in Sydney, and lives in Mosman, New South Wales, Australia.